dtamayo/reboundx/README.rst

 where you would replace the path to your own installation.
 Now close your terminal, open a new one and you're all set!

 You can find working examples in reboundx/examples.
 The gr example adds post-newtonian corrections.
 The modify_orbits example shows how to add semimajor axis / eccentricity damping to simulations, either through direct modifications of the orbital elements, or through forces.
+It's worth checking out the python examples, since they have a bit more detail about each of the modifications:  https://github.com/dtamayo/reboundx/tree/master/ipython_examples.